marafathussain/ML_book_easy/chapters/chapter2.md

 2. **Data quality issues**: Missing values, outliers, inconsistent formatting, duplicates, and batch effects are the norm in biological data

-3. **Missing value strategies**: Choose between deletion, imputation, or modeling based on amount and type of missingness
+3. **Missing value strategies**: Choose between deletion, imputation, or modeling based on the amount and type of missingness

 4. **Normalization and scaling**: Essential for most ML algorithms; choose Min-Max for bounded output, Standardization for most cases